 When we began our world travels, we signed up with a worldwide travel insurance company, Healthcare International, based in London.
-As typically the case, worldwide travel insurance doesn’t cover the traveler while in their home country unless willing to pay a much higher rate.
+As typically the case, worldwide travel insurance doesn’t cover travelers in their home country unless they are willing to pay a much higher rate.

-We had opted out of Medicare Part B since it nor its supplemental policies at the time covered medical issues for world travelers, like us.
-There was no point in paying for Medicare Part B or a supplement, as much as an additional several hundred dollars more each month, to cover us outside the US or even while in the US, when we were visiting for such short periods.
-If we needed medical care while in the US, which we have on a few occasions, we paid out of pocket.
+We had opted out of Medicare Part B since it nor its supplemental policies at the time covered medical issues for world travelers like us.
+There was no point in paying for Medicare Part B or a supplement, as much as several hundred dollars more each month, to cover us outside the US or even while in the US, when we were visiting for such short periods if we needed medical care.
+At the same time, in the US, which we have paid out of pocket on a few occasions.

-We paid US $4000, INR 291,844, per year for the policy and never made a claim until in February 2019 while in South Africa, I had to have emergency triple coronary by-pass surgery.
-To make a long story short, the insurance company refused to pay and we had no choice but to pay out-of-pocket for the expensive four surgeries, including three weeks in the hospital, that was ultimately necessary.
+We paid US $4000, INR 291,844, per year for the policy and never claimed until in February 2019 while in South Africa, I had to have emergency triple coronary bypass surgery.
+To make a long story short, the insurance company refused to pay, and we had no choice but to pay out-of-pocket for the expensive four surgeries, including three weeks in the hospital, that was ultimately necessary.

 They claimed I had a preexisting condition.
 I had no idea I had heart disease.
 But to force them to pay would have required years of legal expenses and time, with the possibility of losing the case.
 We had no desire to make our lives all about a lawsuit, especially if we could lose the case.

-From there we researched online for a US company and found UnitedHealthcareGlobal that has no pre-existing conditions policy other than no major medical treatment in the past six months, for which we qualified by the time we purchased the policy.
+From there, we researched online for a US company.
+We found UnitedHealthcareGlobal with no pre-existing conditions policy other than no effective medical treatment in the past six months.
+We qualified by the time we purchased the policy.
 There are more nuances of the policy, but I won’t get into that here.
 Click this link for more details.
 (Due to COVID-19, one must call for a quote, but recently, from here in India, we were able to renew our policy without a problem.

 Since we travel full time, our needs are different from short-term travel policies.
 Also, now as time has passed, there are supplemental travel policies available to US citizens, but not applicable to us since we don’t have Medicare other than Part A.

-Often, your travel agency, cruise company, or other travel-related businesses offer short term travel policies.
-In light of COVID-19, we encourage you to do your own research for such policies for short term travel.
+Often, your travel agency, cruise company, or other travel-related businesses offer short-term travel policies.
+In light of COVID-19, we encourage you to do your research for such policies for short-term travel.
 Plus, many of the travel business policies are more expensive than you may find on your own.

 How often should I seek a physical exam if my health is good and I’m feeling well?

-It is important to discuss your medical issues for world travelers with your physician before embarking on a year’s long journey.
-They will recommend, based on your current conditions, or lack thereof, how often you should arrange a check-up from a qualified medical professional in the countries you will be visiting.
+It is essential to discuss your medical issues for world travelers with your physician before embarking on a year’s long journey.
+Based on your current conditions, or lack thereof, they will recommend how often you should arrange a check-up from a qualified medical professional in the countries you will be visiting.
 Also, they may suggest tests that are important for your state of health.

-It was months later that I visited Dr. Theo, who suggested I have an exercise stress test when I was experiencing weird jaw pain.
-If he hadn’t done that test on me, I may not be here today to tell the story.
-It was his determination that sent me to a cardiologist and thoracic surgeon only days later for immediate open-heart surgery.
+It was months later that I visited Dr. Theo, who suggested I had an exercise stress test when I was experiencing weird jaw pain.
+If he hadn’t done that test on me, I might not be here today to tell the story.
+His determination sent me to a cardiologist and thoracic surgeon only days later for immediate open-heart surgery.
 We are so grateful to him for “catching this.”

-What do I do if a serious illness or injury occurs while I’m traveling?
+What do I do if a severe illness or injury occurs while I’m traveling?
 Do I return to my home country for surgery or treatment?

-This is a common concern and medical issues for world travelers.
+This is a common concern and medical issue for world travelers.
 I suppose my case was a perfect example.
-There was no time for me to return to the US for emergency surgery, nor would it have been safe for me to fly back to the US in my dire condition.
+There was no time for me to return to the US for emergency surgery, nor would it have been safe to fly back to the US in my dire condition.

-However, many less serious conditions can make a traveler worried and stressed as to appropriate action for a travel-related illness or injury, not requiring urgent medical care that may be available by quality professionals in some, not all countries.
-One must access the situation carefully and make a determination as to the safety of treatment in their current condition.
+However, many less severe conditions can make a traveler worried and stressed as to appropriate action for a travel-related illness or injury, not requiring urgent medical care that may be available by quality professionals in some, not all countries.
+One must assess the situation carefully and determine the safety of treatment in their current condition.

 If one becomes infected, it is imperative to immediately arrange for a test to confirm infection and to contact the local health authorities for contact tracing if you are indeed positive.
+If you are only a carrier without very mild symptoms, you will be required to quarantine for a definite period, most often for two weeks.
 At that point, you’ll be advised as to treatment based on the severity of your symptoms.
-If you are only a carrier without symptoms or very mild symptoms, you will be required to quarantine for a definite period of time, most often for two weeks.

-Some countries may require quarantine at a specific location, although the majority will allow quarantine to transpire at a holiday home or hotel, never leaving the facility during the required period.
+Some countries may require quarantine at a specific location.
+However, most will allow quarantine to transpire at a holiday home or hotel, never leaving the facility during the critical period.
 If symptoms are escalating, a hospital or urgent care visit may be necessary.
 The local health authorities will advise you in either case.

-It’s important to notify the property manager so the holiday home can be properly sanitized after you leave if leaving immediately after the quarantine ends.
-If you are staying for an additional, extended period, it may be possible for you to sanitize the location upon full recovery since the virus only lives so long after the infection has ended.
+It’s essential to notify the property manager so the holiday home can be properly sanitized after you leave if leaving immediately after the quarantine ends.
+Stay for an additional, extended period.
+It may be possible for you to sanitize the location upon full recovery since the virus only lives so long after the infection has ended.

 Here again, investigate this with the health authorities and the property owner.
-Hotels do this type of cleaning after quarantined parties are able to vacate.
+Hotels do this cleaning after quarantined parties can vacate.
 We see the special cleaners in the corridors every day, although we aren’t aware of any cases in this hotel.
-But, it is imperative you let them know once you discover you are infected so they can commence proper protection for their staff and other guests.
+But, it would be best if you let them know once you discover you are infected so they can commence proper protection for their staff and other guests.

 Taking a test after recovery is equally important to ensure you are no longer infectious.
-In some cases, a positive test may be present longer than the two week period.
-As always, wearing an appropriate face mask, social distancing, and washing hands frequently always remain good safety measures.
+In some cases, a positive test may be present more extended than the two weeks.
+Also, wearing an appropriate face mask, social distancing, and washing hands frequently always remain reasonable safety measures.